jfjlaros/arduino-simple-rpc/docs/usage.rst

 ::

-    simple_rpc -h
+    $ simple_rpc -h

 .. note::

-    Please note that the initialisation procedure has a built in two second delay which can be modified with the `-w` parameter.
+    Please note that the initialisation procedure has a built in two second delay which can be modified with the ``-w`` parameter.
 For each invocation of ``list`` or ``call``, the device is reset and reinitialised, so using the command line interface for time critical or high speed applications is not advised.
 For these types of applications, the :doc:`library` should be used directly instead.

 Connecting